 At approximately 5:10 pm on Wednesday, November 18th, two commercial trucks and several passenger vehicles were involved in a horrific accident near the 384-mile marker of I-75, near Archer Road.
 The accident left one person dead and several others injured.
 Florida Highway Patrol and Alachua County Fire Rescue personnel responded to the scene shortly after the report.

 Due to the efforts of first responders and witnesses to the scene, two victims were quickly evacuated from the scene and treated for serious injuries at UF Shands Hospital.
 Several others involved in the crash were treated at the scene for minor injuries.

-The crash, which involved a diesel fuel transport truck, caused a tractor trailer to catch fire for several hours and caused the complete shutdown of I-75 in both directions.
-The scene was eventually cleared, well after 10 pm last night and normal traffic resumes today.
+The crash, which involved a diesel fuel transport truck, caused a tractor-trailer to catch fire for several hours and caused the complete shutdown of I-75 in both directions.
+The scene was eventually cleared, well after 10 pm last night, and regular traffic resumed today.

 Florida Highway Patrol Officers are still investigating the cause of the accident and are expecting the investigation to last several days.
 No statement has been released regarding the cause of the deadly accident, which took place during very heavy afternoon traffic and light rain.

 The early minutes of a thunderstorm can sometimes be the most dangerous.
 Oil pools left from vehicles have a tendency to cause slick conditions before being washed away by the heavier rain.
 I-75 is particularly dangerous due to being a major commuting route between Ocala, Gainesville and Lake City.
 It is important to take precautions, even if a mere drizzle is present or rain has not started yet.
 Thunderstorms in Florida can be unpredictable and spotty and just because you have not observed rain does not mean it has not rained previously on other parts of the highway.